pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/backup_restore.md

 - If your PostgreSQL instance is solely dedicated to Pachyderm, you can use `pg_dumpall` to dump your entire PostgreSQL state.

     Otherwise, use targeted `pg_dump` commands to dump the `pachyderm` and `dex` databases.
+    In any case, make sure to use TLS.
     Note that if you are using a cloud provider, you might choose to use the provider’s method of making PostgreSQL backups.